Mediation & alternatives to court

-Mediation can be particularly beneficial where there is a continuing relationship following dispute resolution – such as in family cases.
-Where decisions about contact and residency of children are being made family mediation can help reduce hostility and improve chances of long-term co-operation where this is necessary, for example in agreeing arrangements for child contact.
+Mediation can be particularly beneficial where there will be a continuing relationship following dispute resolution – such as in family cases.

-There are a range of national mediation organisations that can either help you directly or put you in touch with someone in your area.
-The details of the main ones are below, but you can find more information by searching for ‘mediation’ on direct.gov.uk.
+There are a range of national mediation organisations that can either provide direct help or put people in touch with a mediator in their area.

 - find details of the main mediation bodies on the Family Mediation Council website